 New report reveals NIL strategy behind Florida State’s recent success: ‘Y’all are stupid spending money on high school kids’

-NIL guidelines have forever changed college football, and a new report reveals details on why Florida State has been able to use the roster-building shift to its advantage.
+NIL guidelines have forever changed college football.
+And a new report reveals details on why Florida State has been able to use that shift to its advantage.

 Following an impressive run leading the Memphis football program back to relevancy, Mike Norvell struggled in his first two seasons at Florida State.
-While all involved knew it would take time to rebuild the legendary Seminoles brand, his 8-13 record in 2020 and 2021 did not generate a lot of hope.
+All involved knew it would take time to rebuild the legendary Seminoles brand.
+But his 8-13 record in 2020 and 2021 did not generate a lot of hope.

 Also Read: College football games today – Get times and channel for the upcoming college football schedule